LinuxCommandLibrary

 TLDR

-Import a variable
+Import environment variable

-$ systemctl import-environment [variable]
+$ systemctl import-environment [VARIABLE]

 copy